A Self-Publisher's Guide to Formatting

 3. Don’t self-format if you don’t have a few hours to spend.

 Let’s say the three things above made you break into a cold sweat.
-There are other options than hiring a professional formatter (or having a terribly formatted book).
+There are other options.
 You can use Draft2Digital (or others like it), which format your book for you but take a royalty (often 10%).
-You can also hire a cheaper formatter on UpWork or Fiverr.
-Or you can email me.
+Your best bet is a services company like Rising Action (they also do formatting).

 Want to give it shot yourself instead?
 Ok!